SSW-22/online-photh-gallery/README.md

 ### New Improvements

-We are planning to launch special theme animaiton for seaonal events (e.g. cherry blossom theme).
+We are planning to launch special theme animaiton for seaonal events (e.g. cherry blossom theme) so stay tuned for updates!

 ## Key Features and Functionalities